xdrip/xdrip_docs/docs/install/prerequisites.md

 ### Phone time accuracy

 Synchronize your phone clock to the network (Android Settings -> [Date & Time](https://support.google.com/android/answer/2841106)).
-Make sure you are on the correct time zone and daylight settings are correct.
+Make sure you are on the correct time zone and daylight settings are matching it.

 <img src="../images/Install16.png" style="zoom:65%;" />

 ### Energy savings

 **[Disable](../../troubleshoot/savings/)** all phone energy savings/battery Android settings before installing xDrip+.
-You can try to restore some after verifying xDrip+ is working correctly, never optimize xDrip+.
+You can try to restore some after verifying xDrip+ is working correctly, **never** optimize xDrip+.

 </br>